 10. Analyze and Improve

 Even if your webinar was a success in terms of signups or conversions, you may still find some points for improvement.
-Increasing audience interactions, tweaking a chart or image, or even ommitting certain points might deliver a better experience for your viewers.
+Increasing audience interactions, tweaking a chart or image, or even omitting certain points might deliver a better experience for your viewers.
 It also keeps the content fresh so you avoid feeling like you are just repeating yourself over and again.

 Did we miss any tips for maximizing the ROI on your webinars?
 Let us know in the comments below or share with us on Twitter.